 While things are certainly not “business as usual,” we wanted to let you know we are here for you and are committed to providing a clean, comfortable, and safe environment.
-Our office follows infection control recommendations made by the American Dental Association (ADA) and the U.S. Centers for Disease Control and Prevention (CDC).
+Our dental office follows infection control recommendations made by the American Dental Association (ADA) and the U.S. Centers for Disease Control and Prevention (CDC).
 We follow the recommendations of these agencies so that we are up to date on any new rulings or guidelines that may be issued.
 We set our standards well “above and beyond” what the American Dental Association and CDC recommend.
 We love what we do and the people we do it for.
 We are always here for you.

 We made these changes to help protect our patients and staff.
-All protocols, methods, and materials have been reviewed to ensure that we can provide state-of-the-art sterilization, disinfection systems, and office procedures.
+All protocols, methods, and materials have been reviewed to ensure that we can provide state-of-the-art sterilization, disinfection systems, and dental office procedures.
 Safety is our #1 priority.

-Here are a few things we have done to ensure the safety of everyone who comes into our office:
+Here are a few things we have done to ensure the safety of everyone who comes into our dental office:

 New Procedures For Our Dental Patients:

 Our dental office will communicate with you by phone at your appointment confirmation to ask some health screening questions.
 You’ll be asked those same questions again when you are in the dental office.

 We ask that ANY patient experiencing fever, cold, or flu-like symptoms stay home.

 We have hand sanitizer that we will ask you to use when you enter the dental office and use again after your treatment before interacting with the business area.